-As our point-person for retail customer support at Counter Culture and having worked as a barista for 5 years—most recently at Jubala Coffee in Raleigh, NC—I have fielded questions about how to make better coffee at home many, many times.
-I could spend hours outlining the variables that go into making delicious coffee, but there are three that have consistently stood out to me as the most simple and effective ways to significantly improve your home coffee game.
+We have fielded questions about how to make better coffee at home many, many times over our 22+ years in specialty coffee.
+We could spend hours outlining the variables that go into making delicious coffee, but there are three that consistently stand out as the most simple, accessible ways to significantly improve your home coffee game.

 1. Purchase a quality burr grinder

 Arguably the most important piece of equipment you can add to your delicious-coffee toolbox is a quality burr grinder.
 Having a burr grinder is important because coffee tastes best when brewed immediately after grinding.
 And it is crucial for good extraction to have an even grind.
 Consistent grind particles allow for more-even extraction and in turn a more-balanced cup of coffee.

 Think of it this way: When you roast potatoes you want them to be diced as uniformly as possible.
 That way all of the pieces cook evenly.
 If there are large pieces and tiny pieces, the large ones do not cook completely before the tiny ones are overcooked.
 A similar concept applies to coffee grounds.
 If the ground coffee is not evenly sized, not enough soluble material is pulled out of the large grounds and too much material is pulled out of the smaller grounds creating an uneven brew.

 There are a lot of burr grinder options available at different prices, but not all are created equal.
 If you want a quality grinder that will last for a long time, we suggest the Baratza Encore for virtually every application except for espresso.
 This is the grinder that a lot of our staff uses at home every single day, and its reliability and ease-of-use are major selling points for me.
 If you’re looking for a smaller footprint, travel companion, or a lower price point, check out the Hario Skerton or Porlex hand grinders.

 2. Use a digital scale